-Thanks to Sherwood Forest for facilitating collection of specimens.
+Thanks to Sherwood Forest Friends for facilitating collection of specimens.

 Ecology: Traditionally reported as saprobic; growing alone to gregariously in various forests types, on the ground, in humus, among mosses, or from very well-rotted wood; summer and fall; widely distributed in North America east of the Rocky Mountains and in Mexico, but not in tropical areas; also reported from Australasia and Japan.
 The illustrated and described collection is from North Carolina.

 Fruiting Body: 20–50 mm high and 2–5 mm wide; club-shaped to somewhat flattened and irregular; head and stem clearly separated.

 Head: 4–19 mm high; 3–8 mm across; widely flattened-fusiform at first, developing a central longitudinal crease and becoming "Croatia-shaped"; bald; orange-yellow to yellow.

 Stem: 7–35 mm high; 1–3 mm thick; more or less equal; scaly; orangish yellow to yellow.

 Odor: Not distinctive.